fuse-box/fuse-box/docs/getting-started/typescript-project.md

 });
 ```

-Read more about target in [this section](/docs/guides/working-with-targets)
+Read more about targets in [this section](/docs/guides/working-with-targets)